INTRODUCTION

 Any player on the roster who arrives after the start of the game is permitted to play but must be added to the bottom of the line-up for that game.

-1. A player must have played in 50% of regular season games, plus one.
+1. A player must have played in 50% of regular season games played to participate.

-2. Rain outs do not count for or against the total.
+2. Rainouts do not count for or against the total of games played.

-3. An injured player is credited with games when injured.
+3. An injured player is credited with games played while injured only if in attendance of games.

-4. A player added to a roster during the season must have played in 50% of the remaining games, plus one.
+4. Roster additions during the season must play in 50% of the remaining games to be played.

 During the roster building process, managers may engage in player trades/reassignments.
 No further trades/reassignments are permitted once the rosters are set.
-Trades must be approved by a majority of the managers.
+Trading of players between teams need only be approved by the managers directly involved.
 The player(s) involved in the trade must also approve the trade.
+Any trade of players between managers must be communicated to the League Managers.

 2. The second game must start no later than 15 minutes following forfeit of the first game or the second game is also forfeited.